8 Credit-Killing Mistakes that Recent Grads Make with Credit Cards

 In February 2009, the Credit Card Accountability, Responsibility, and Disclosure (CARD) Act went into effect, making it more difficult for credit card issuers to target and market credit cards to college students, or those under 21.
 This act also increased the transparency of the relationship between institutions of higher education, including their affiliated organizations, and credit card issuers.
 The CARD Act requires the Consumer Financial Protection Bureau (CFPB) to submit a report to Congress about these relationships and make the report available to the public.

 The 2009 law stipulates that, one, credit card issuers can’t entice students to sign up for a credit card by offering tangible items; two, students under 21 must have either an independent income or a co-signer to qualify for a credit card; and three, credit card issuers can’t issue pre-screened offers to students, or those under 21, without their consent.

 However, this act hasn’t entirely curbed predatory credit card practices.
-In reality, credit card issuers have found ways to skirt the law.
+In reality, some credit card issuers have found ways to skirt the law.
 For instance, they can still offer enticing perks, like free pizza and t-shirts.
-It’s a fact that credit card companies love college students.

 So what should current students and recent college grads do to avoid damaging their credit?
 We gathered the eight most common credit-killing mistakes that recent grads face when it comes to credit cards.
 Learn what to avoid from the pros.